sevren/GoGetTest/README.md

 A simple microservice that features a REST controller, a in-memory cache and a connection to rabbitmq exchange.
 It corresponds to Challenge number 2.
 Simulating pairing a license to a device ip.

-For testing purposes we use the following HEADER `x-forwarded-for`  in GET request to simulate spoofed ip addresses.
+For testing purposes we use the following HEADER `X-Forwarded-For`  in GET request to simulate spoofed ip addresses.

 This microservice is a publisher of messages on the rabbitMQ exchange.